hypatia-software-org/syllabus/HSO-Exercises/Unit1-git-using.md

 Unit 1 - Using Git!
 ----

+From this point forward you will keep all your exercises in a git repository!
+By doing this you can share your progress with your mentor easily.
+Additionally your mentor will be able to provide you with feedback and suggestions via git, which will get you acquainted to the way programmers work together in teams!

+The next step is to make your first local repository:

 **Your first Commit!**

 1) At the command line create a new directory for you git repository: